28 June, 2022

 Is it legal to use a virtual address for the self-employed?

-Yes, a virtual business address for self-employed is not only legal but also can be the most convenient option.
-The only two legal requirements for business addresses are that they must be physical locations and match the country where you operate.
-So, as long as your virtual address meets both stipulations, you can register it as your business address or change your details online or by post.
+Yes.
+A virtual business address for self-employed people is not only legal but can also be the best option.
+The only two legal requirements for business addresses are that they must be physical locations and be located in the country where you operate.
+So, as long as your virtual address meets both stipulations, you can register it as your business address.

 Hand-picked related articles